 The soup is super healthy and low calorie.
 You may have noticed that it looks green.
 That’s because I use a ton of nutritious baby spinach.
 You can reduce the amount if you prefer.

-The great thing about this curried sweet potato soup is that you can use whatever vegetables you have on hand.
+The great thing about this sweet potato curry soup is that you can use whatever vegetables you have on hand.
 And it’s substantial enough for a whole meal along with some bread, croutons or Parmesan toast.

 Tailor To Your Taste